MEDITERRANEAN

 Co-dependency can manifest itself in many different ways, developing different behaviours and survival strategies, which unfortunately are often not very healthy, e.g.

--Seeks affirmation, and often becomes a performance-oriented person, who goes beyond his limits, not uncommonly resulting in exhaustion.
+• Seeks recognition, and often becomes a performance-oriented person, going beyond their limits, not uncommonly resulting in exhaustion.

--often has relationships with other dysfunctional people, recognizes himself here.
+• Often has relationships with other dysfunctional people, recognizes himself in them.

--Often has great responsibility for others, in the family, at work, in friendships, etc.
+• Often takes great responsibility for others, in the family, at work in friendships, etc.

 Always thinking of someone else before yourself becomes a life strategy, for better or for worse.